arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/product.md

 certifications: [CE]
 ---

-Transform your Portenta board to a edge computer solution with the Portenta Max Carrier.
+Transform your Portenta board to an edge computer solution with the Portenta Max Carrier.